Ibilola Amao: Awards and nominations

-Ibilola was recognized with the Vital Voices (VV) 100 women in entrepreneurship award and nominated as a global ambassador mentee in 2017 by the Vital Voices (VV) foundation founded by Hillary Clinton.
+Ibilola was recognized with the Vital Voices (VV) 100 women in entrepreneurship award.
 In 2020, her contribution to advancing the role of women in the energy sector was acknowledged with the C3E international woman of distinction award at the 11th clean energy ministerial program.

 In 2022, Ibilola was inducted as a fellow of the Nigerian Academy of Engineering, the induction was announced by the President of the academy.
+In 2023, Ibilola becomes a fellow of the Queen Mary University of London, the fellowship was in acknowledgement for her dedication to developing STEM talents and mentoring of women.